Helena Blavatsky: St. Petersburg, Poltava, and Saratov

-In 1838, Blavatsky's mother moved with her daughters to be with her husband at Poltava, where she taught Blavatsky how to play the piano and organized for her to take dance lessons.
-As a result of her poor health, Blavatsky's mother returned to Odessa, where Blavatsky learned English from a British governess.
+In 1838, Blavatsky's mother moved with her daughters to be with her husband at Poltava, where she taught Blavatsky how to play the piano and arranged for her to take dance lessons.
+Because of her poor health, Blavatsky's mother returned to Odessa, where Blavatsky learned English from a British governess.
 They next moved to Saratov, where a brother, Leonid, was born in June 1840.
 The family proceeded to Poland and then back to Odessa, where Blavatsky's mother died of tuberculosis in June 1842, aged 28.

 The three surviving children were sent to live with their maternal grandparents in Saratov, where their grandfather Andrei had been appointed Governor of Saratov Governorate.
 The historian Richard Davenport-Hines described the young Blavatsky as "a petted, wayward, invalid child" who was a "beguiling story-teller".
 Accounts provided by relatives reveal that she socialized largely with lower-class children and that she enjoyed playing pranks and reading.
 She was educated in French, art, and music, all subjects designed to enable her to find a husband.
 With her grandparents she holidayed in Tumen's Kalmyk summer camp, where she learned horse riding and some Tibetan.

 She later claimed that in Saratov she discovered the personal library of her maternal great-grandfather, Prince Pavel Vasilevich Dolgorukov (d.
-1838); it contained a variety of books on esoteric subjects, encouraging her burgeoning interest in it.
-Dolgorukov had been initiated into Freemasonry in the late 1770s and had belonged to the Rite of Strict Observance; there were rumors that he had met both Alessandro Cagliostro and the Count of St. Germain.
-She also later stated that at this time of life she began to experience visions in which she encountered a "Mysterious Indian" man, and that in later life she would meet this man in the flesh.
+1838).
+It contained a variety of books on esoteric subjects, encouraging her burgeoning interest.
+Dolgorukov had been initiated into Freemasonry in the late 1770s and had belonged to the Rite of Strict Observance.
+There were rumors that he had met both Alessandro Cagliostro and the Count of St. Germain.
+She also later stated that at this time of life she began to experience visions in which she encountered a "Mysterious Indian" man, which figure she claimed to actually meet in later life, in the flesh.
 Many biographers have considered this to be the first appearance of the "Masters" in her life story.

 According to some of her later accounts, in 1844–45 Blavatsky was taken by her father to England, where she visited London and Bath.
 According to this story, in London she received piano lessons from the Bohemian composer Ignaz Moscheles, and performed with Clara Schumann.
 However, some Blavatsky biographers believe that this visit to Britain never took place, particularly as no mention of it is made in her sister's memoirs.
-After a year spent living with her aunt, Yekaterina Andreyevna Witte, mother of the future first Prime Minister of the Russian Empire, Sergei Witte, she moved to Tiflis, Georgia, where her grandfather Andrei had been appointed director of state lands in Transcaucasia.
+After a year spent living with her aunt, Yekaterina Andreyevna Witte, mother of the future first Prime Minister of the Russian Empire, Sergei Witte, she moved to Tiflis, Georgia.
+There her grandfather Andrei had been appointed director of state lands in Transcaucasia.
 Blavatsky claimed that here she established a friendship with Alexander Vladimirovich Golitsyn, a Russian Freemason and member of the Golitsyn family who encouraged her interest in esoteric matters.
-She would also claim that at this period she had further paranormal experiences, astral traveling and again encountering her "mysterious Indian" in visions.
+She would also claim that at this period she had further paranormal experiences, astral traveling, again encountering the "mysterious Indian" in visions.